 If you’re searching for a place to keep your money that you’ll use for everyday expenses, a checking account might be your first choice.
-But if you’re looking to set aside money for future needs and goals, a savings account is an option to consider.
-Saving a percentage of your income each month and putting it into a savings account can help you grow your savings while building a safety net fund.
+But if you’re looking to set aside money for future needs and goals, opening a savings account is an option to consider.
+Saving a percentage of your income and putting it into a savings account can help you grow your savings while building a safety net fund.

 How savings accounts work